The Cytomass Monitor is able to measure the mass of even single adherent cells with 0.1% mass and 10-ms temporal resolution.

 Cells tightly regulate their mass and volume during development and homeostasis.
 Though this regulation is fundamental to proper functioning of the cell, it is so far poorly understood, mainly because tools available thus far can only reasonably determine the volume of spherical suspended cells (~1% population accuracy, ~20% single cell accuracy), not their mass and not under normal adherent growth conditions.

-Together with Prof. Daniel J. Müller and Dr. David Martínez-Martín of the ETH Zürich, Nanosurf is developing the Cytomass Monitor.
+Together with Prof. Daniel J. Müller of the ETH Zürich and Dr. David Martínez-Martín of the University of Sydney, Nanosurf is developing the Cytomass Monitor.
 The Cytomass Monitor is able to measure the mass of even single adherent cells with 0.1% mass and 10‑ms temporal resolution.

 The following video illustrates the general working principle of the Cytomass Monitor: